 These are some of the classic signs of bad leadership.

 As a leader, you should accept the duty for any of your group’s mistakes.
-At the end of the day, you hold all the obligation of your subordinates, so allow your team to understand that mistakes are understandable.
+At the end of the day, you hold all the obligations of your subordinates, so allow your team to understand that mistakes are understandable.
 Then propose solutions instead of assigning blame.

-This will give access to their team to provide the best productive of quality work.
-These boundaries are related to a lack of resources, a lack of path and a loss of subculture.
+Leaders ought to recognize the issues their inferiors face and start doing whatever it takes to eliminate barriers.
+This will give access to their team to provide the best productive quality work.
+These boundaries are related to a lack of resources, a lack of path and a loss of positive subculture.

 Lack of Empathy